quartiq/stabilizer/book/src/setup.md

 properly configured DHCP server running on the network segment that Stabilizer is connected to.

+> **Note:** If you have a direct Ethernet connection to an Ubuntu system you can set the IPv4 settings of the ethernet connection to "Shared to other computers".

 ## MQTT Broker

 Stabilizer requires an MQTT broker that supports MQTTv5.